yuanxiesa/Sci-k2021/README.md

 Explanation of the column headings

 **SENTID**.: assigned sentence id by scite.ai
 **SENTENCE**: sentences that contains the citation of the the willoughby-hoye protocol.
 Notice the xml tags for the citations and the citation string (e.g., 23, [10]) have been removed to not confuse the classifiers, which was trained on abstract sentences that often do not contain citations.
-YF plan to fill in the original sentences in the future, with the XML tags and citation string.
+**SENTENCE_WITH_XML**: sentences with XML tags and citation strings.
 **BACKGROUND_CLASSIFIER_PREDICTION**: classfication results of the Background classifer
 **OJBECTIVE_CLASSIFIER_PREDICTION**: classfication results of the Objective classifer
 **METHODS_CLASSIFIER_PREDICTION**: classfication results of the Methods classifer